 The treatment is similar to common blepharitis treatments.
 This list below shows the most successful treatments of Meibomianitis.

-- Lid Massage ( massage on your eyelids will help oil to flow more easily )
+- Lid Massage: Massage on your eyelids will help oil to flow more easily, efficiency of this treatment is increased if applied after warm therapy.

-- Oral Antibiotics ( The purpose of the antibiotics is to not to kill the bacteria but to increase the quality of the oil.
-Antibiotic Treatment might last several months)
+- Oral Antibiotics : The purpose of the antibiotics is to not to kill the bacteria but to increase the quality of the oil.
+Antibiotic treatment might last several months.
+Only your doctor can prescribe antibiotics.

-- Topical Steroids ( used in severe cases to reduce the inflammation and protect the eye from damage )
+- Topical Steroids: Used in severe cases to reduce the inflammation and protect the eye from damage.
+Only your doctor can prescribe Topical Steroids.

 - Vitamin C and A